c111spike/BlindfoldChess-backup/replit.md

 **Move Validation**: `chess.js` validation.
 **Game Completion**: Games end via checkmate, resignation, timeout, draw, or disconnect; updates ratings and statistics.
 **Daily Limits**: Free users have daily limits (5 standard, 3 blindfold), reset at midnight.
-**Rating System**: Separate rating pools per mode, new users start at 1200 (Simul starts at 1000).
+**Rating System**: Separate rating pools per mode - Bullet, Blitz, Rapid, Classical, OTB, Blindfold, and Simul.
+New users start at 1200 (Simul and OTB start at 1000).
+Each mode has its own matchmaking queue with FIFO (First In First Out) matching within ±300 Elo range.
 **Disconnect Handling**: 30-second grace period when players disconnect.
 Auto-abort (no rating change) if no moves made; auto-resign (normal rating update) if moves made.
 Players can reconnect within grace period to continue.
 Move tracking via `whiteMoveCount` and `blackMoveCount` columns determines abort vs resign behavior.

 ### Training Modes
-**OTB Tournament Mode**: Simulates tournament play with clocks, move recording, and time controls.
+**OTB Tournament Mode**: Authentic FIDE-based tournament play with realistic features including manual clock system (must press clock after each move), touch-move enforcement (clicked piece must be moved), king-first castling, arbiter system for claims, and strict time management (flag fall = loss).
+Board is visible with optional visual aids (move highlights, last move indicator).
+Has dedicated OTB Elo rating and separate matchmaking queue (FIFO ±300 Elo).
+Cannot be combined with Blindfold mode.
+See Planned Features for full implementation roadmap.

 **Blindfold Mode**: Memory training with configurable "peek" limits and difficulty levels.
+Board is always hidden behind overlay; difficulty controls peek allowances (Easy = unlimited 3s peeks, Grandmaster = 0 peeks).
 Blindfold players see both their own last move (for confirmation) and the opponent's last move in a single "Last Move" card (not full move history) to prevent position reconstruction.
 Each player's view is independent - one can play blindfolded while their opponent sees the board normally.
 The interface shows "Last Move" panel for blindfold players and "Score Sheet" for non-blindfold players.
+Cannot be combined with OTB mode.

 **Simul Mode**: Manages multiple concurrent games with sequential move-making.

 **Puzzle Training**: Random puzzles with tracking of attempts and success rates.

 ### Design System